 The fourth rule of moving insurance is to remember some things can be covered but usually only for up to $100 worth in total.

-The fourth rule of moving insurance is to remember that some things cannot be covered.
+The fourth rule of moving insurance is remembering that some things cannot be covered.
 They’re usually only covered for up to $100 worth in total.

 Here are some examples of what’s typically not covered: